 Issue type Number of cases

 Personal

-Loss/Bereavement 8
+Loss/Bereavement 6

-Stress/anxiety/panic 18
+Stress/anxiety/panic 12

-Depression/Self-worth 9
+Depression/Self-worth 12

-Family Relationships 15
+Family Relationships 17

-Health 4
+Health 2

 Work & Personal

-Stress/anxiety 7
+Stress/anxiety 9

+Traumatic incident/ PTSD 2

 Work related

 Demands 1

 (Workload/Stress/Anxiety/Depression)

-Role (Understanding of) 5
+Role (Understanding of) 1

+Other

+Miscellaneous 5

 - 7.6 If an employee suggests to their manager that they are experiencing Psychological (non-work related) issues, then they should be given time to speak to a Mental Health First Aider and also provided with the Time for Talking counselling service information. - 7.7 If an employee suggested that the stress is work related, a stress risk assessment should be undertaken to identify the perceived issues and an action plan agreed to try and resolve the issue.
-This can be undertaken at a local level or with the specialist support from HR and OD. - 7.8 The Council continues to deliver Mindfulness Courses and Scottish Mental Health First Aider courses to raise awareness of mental health issues and provide support. - 7.9 HR and OD are working with the counselling service to provide other types of training which can be delivered, for example personal resilience.
+This can be undertaken at a local level or with the specialist support from HR and OD. - 7.8 During the period January to March there were 905 appointments to the Occupational Health service, this includes health surveillance, management referrals and wellbeing referrals. - 7.9 The Council continues to deliver Mindfulness Courses and Scottish Mental Health First Aider courses to raise awareness of mental health issues and provide support.

+- 7.10 HR and OD are working with the counselling service to provide other types of training which can be delivered, for example personal resilience.
 There are also Council policies, guidance and training to assist managers and employees that are specific to stress related issues.
-There are some well-being courses available on the iLearn system that anyone can access. - 7.10 HR and OD continue to promote the NHS Choose Life Team, who offer safeTalk and ASIST on suicide awareness and prevention.
-There is also

-- continued work with NHS colleagues to promote the "Doing Well" service which helps people with depression and low moods. - 7.11 In relation to addressing musculoskeletal and joint disorders the Council offers a Physiotherapy service through the Council's Occupational Health Service provider.
-This service can be accessed by all employees. - 7.12 As part of the Council's Health and Safety Management system, occupations which include manual handling activities as part of the role require task risk assessments.
-These risk assessments are reviewed on an ongoing basis to ensure that safe working practices are maintained. - 7.13 HR and OD continue to investigate the practical options for further training and interventions available that may reduce the impact of musculoskeletal and joint disorders. - 7.14 The provision of a Physiotherapy service specifically for Environmental and Infrastructure employees based at the Underwood Road Depot continues.
-This use of the Physiotherapist is being expanded to other parts of the service.
+There are some well-being courses available on the iLearn system that anyone can access. - 7.11 HR and OD continue to promote the NHS Choose Life Team, who offer safeTalk and ASIST on suicide awareness and prevention.
+There is also continued work with NHS colleagues to promote the "Doing Well" service which helps people with depression and low moods. - 7.12 Specialised PTSD counselling sessions were offered to employees who were operating the COVID support lines during March. - 7.13 In relation to addressing musculoskeletal and joint disorders the Council offers a Physiotherapy service through the Council's Occupational Health Service however as part of the Covid measures, the service was temporarily suspended in line with UK Government guidance. - 7.14 As part of the Council's Health and Safety Management system, occupations which include manual handling activities as part of the role require task risk assessments.
+These risk assessments are reviewed on an ongoing basis to ensure that safe working practices are maintained. - 7.15 HR and OD continue to investigate the practical options for further training and interventions available that may reduce the impact of musculoskeletal and joint disorders.